xannor/ha_reolink_rest/README.md

+*** This integration is on hiatus, I would reccomend using the built in ReoLink integration going forward. ***

-Reolink IP Devices for Home Assistant
+Reolink IP Devices for Home Assistant (on hiatus)

 This integration provides support for REOLink Cameras and devices that support the REST style API.